Analyzing $t\bar{t}Z$-couplings at the future $e^-p$ collider: Analysis and results

 To further quantify the interplay among the parameters, we estimate the statistical correlations between the BSM couplings.
 We adopt the Hessian method~\cite{Pumplin:2000vx, Pumplin:2001ct}, computing the Hessian matrix, $H_{ij}$, of the $\chi^{2}$ function in eq.~\eqref{eq:chi-square1}, evaluated at a point $C^{\rm fit}$ near the global minimum (best fit).
 The Hessian is defined as~\cite{Easther:2016ire}:

 The covariance matrix, $\mathcal{C}_{ij}$, is then obtained as the inverse of the Hessian, i.e., $\mathcal{C}_{ij} = [H^{-1}]_{ij}$.
 From this, the correlation matrix is extracted as:

 The correlation matrix shown in \autoref{fig:correlation} summarizes the interplay between the couplings.
-It is evident that a strong positive correlation of 70\% exists between $ \Delta C_{1V} $ and $\Delta C_{1A}$, suggesting that constraining one will aid in constraining the other.
-Moderate correlations of $C_{2A}$ with both $\Delta C_{1V}$ (54\%) and $\Delta C_{1A}$ ($-21$\%) indicate some interplay in their sensitivities.
-Additionally, $C_{2V}$ shows mild correlations with $\Delta C_{1A}$ ($-12$\%) and $C_{2A}$ (15\%), while it remains uncorrelated with $\Delta C_{1V}$.
+It is evident that a strong inverse correlation exists between $ \Delta C_{1V} $ and $\Delta C_{1A}$, suggesting that constraining one will aid in constraining the other.
+A slight correlation of $C_{2A}$ with both $\Delta C_{1V}$ ($-10\%$) and $\Delta C_{1A}$ ($10\%$) indicate minimal interplay in their sensitivities.
+Additionally, $C_{2V}$ shows minimal correlations with $\Delta C_{1V}$ ($-9.9$\%) and $\Delta C_{1A}$ ($9.8\%$), while it remains strongly correlated with $\Delta C_{2A}$ ($77\%$).
 These correlations reflect the extent to which the uncertainty in each parameter is influenced by the others in the multidimensional parameter space.

-In both the one- and two-parameter analyses, we have adopted a conservative approach by varying individual or pairs of BSM coupling parameters at a time, while keeping the remaining coefficients fixed—assuming they are already tightly constrained by existing data.
+In both the one- and two-parameter analyses, we have adopted a conservative approach by varying individual or pairs of BSM coupling parameters at a time, while keeping the remaining coefficients fixed, assuming they are already tightly constrained by existing data.
 This strategy enables a clearer interpretation of the effects of specific parameters.
 However, for more realistic projections, a comprehensive global analysis involving multiple non-zero parameters is essential.
 In the following subsection, we present the results of a multi-parameter simultaneous fit, where all couplings are allowed to vary simultaneously.